Become a Member

 Statement of Faith or Transfer of Letter: If you have already accepted Christ and have been baptized in a Baptist church whose doctrine is in agreement with Town Creek, you may present your testimony of salvation and be voted into membership by your statement of faith or transfer of membership from another Baptist church.
 You may do this by stepping forward and speaking with a pastor during the invitation during any church service.

 Statement of Faith by Baptism: If you have accepted Christ and have not been baptized in a Baptist church of like faith, you will be asked to publicly identify with Christ and Town Creek by being baptized into our membership.
 This is also true if your mode of baptism was other than immersion, or if the doctrine was different in your previous church.
 Town Creek is committed to maintaining a doctrinal unity in this day of confusion and doctrinal compromise.
 If you believe that God has led you to our Faith Family, and if you understand that baptism is simply a testimony of your faith, we invite you to identify with Christ and Town Creek by being baptized as the Lord leads you.

 Complete Starting Point Class

 Membership is finalized upon completion of our Starting Point class, which is held the second Sunday of the month at 2:30pm.
 This 90 minute class will give you the opportunity to learn more about our Faith Family.

 Being a Member

-We believe that a church member should: be faithful to church services; support the local church with tithes and offerings; be committed to God’s Word, the church, the Pastor, and to one another; and be dedicated to reaching lost people with the good news of Jesus Christ.
+We believe that a church member should: be faithful to church services; support the local church with offerings; be committed to God’s Word, the church, the Pastor, and to one another; and be dedicated to reaching lost people with the good news of Jesus Christ.